jason18401/PocDoc/README.md

   -melanocytic nevi (nv)
   -vascular lesions (angiomas, angiokeratomas, pyogenic granulomas and hemorrhage, vasc).

-*[Disclaimer: please bear in mind that this application reflection on educational/technical exploration and the results obtained are not medical.
-Do not reply on this application for medical detection]*
+*[Disclaimer: please bear in mind that this application reflection on educational/technical exploration]*